 In the summer of 2022, SOSCH recruited a Community-Led Housing Co-Ordinator for South East Scotland.
 A key part of the role is to support community organisations bring empty homes back into use as community led housing.
-The work of the South of Scotland Communities Housing Trust is vital in rural areas and community-led housing regeneration is important in the South of Scotland.
+The work of South of Scotland Communities Housing is vital in rural areas and community-led housing regeneration is important in the South of Scotland.
+SBC will work closely with the Community-Led Housing Co-Ordinator to support any projects coming forward either through individual projects or through the Place Plan Programme.

-6.13.2 Short Term Lets
+6.14.2 Short Term Lets

 In recent years there has been an increase in the number of short term lets which has led to strong debates on the positives and negatives of short term lets.
-For many, short-term lets using Airbnb and similar platforms have enabled cheaper, more flexible travel, but for others - particularly in tourist hotspots there are concerns that they make it more difficult to find homes to live in.
-Some of the positive impacts of short-term lets on communities includes local economic benefits associated with tourism and increased household income for hosts.
+For many, short-term lets using Airbnb and similar platforms have enabled cheaper, more flexible travel, but for others - particularly in tourist hotspots - there are concerns that they make it more difficult to find homes to live in.
+Some of the positive impacts of short-term lets on communities include local economic benefits associated with tourism and increased household income for hosts.
 However, negative impacts include the impact on communities' quality of life, reduced availability of residential housing and increased strain on local public services.

-While robust statistics are not yet available for short-term lets, the Scottish Government in 2019 commissioned research into the impact of short-term lets on communities in Scotland.
-The research provided a snapshot figure of properties advertised through active Airbnb listings by local authority area in May 2019.
+While robust statistics are not yet available for short-term lets, in 2019 the Scottish Government commissioned research into the impact of short-term lets on communities in Scotland.
+The research provided a snapshot figure of properties advertised through active Airbnb listings by local authority area in

+May 2019.
 570 properties were listed, which is 1% of total housing stock in the Scottish Borders.
-While data will become available following the introduction of the licensing scheme for short-term let, the figures are indicative of how many dwellings in the Borders may be used as short term lets.
+The amount of short term lets will be monitored via the Scottish Government and SBC Licensing going forwards.

 In the early engagement survey carried out in 2021, 44% of respondents felt that second homes and holiday lets were a big issue in the Scottish Borders.
-There were concerns how this was impacting demand for housing and how this was affecting communities, in particular rural communities.
+There were concerns around how this was impacting demand for housing and how this was affecting communities, in particular rural communities.